openlookeng/website/content/en-us/who-we-are/pmc.md

     content = "Ken leads and drives Analytics Platform Lab, oversees and guides members in all components areas to ensure benchmark.
 Ken has 20 years of cutting edge industry experience as Architect with IBM Watson Health, Thomson Reuters Open Platform etc. In his current role, he provides leadership and guidance to R&D members in Toronto, Shenzhen, Chengdu, Bangalore and Dublin."

 [[item]]
-    title = "Micheal Li"
+    title = "Michael Li"
     avatar = "img/foundation/MichaelLi.png"
-    range = "Team lead for Engine, Performance, Curation teams in Analytics Platform Lab" content = "Micheal leads and guides engineers and researchers on multiple R&D projects.
+    range = "Team lead for Engine, Performance, Curation teams in Analytics Platform Lab" content = "Michael leads and guides engineers and researchers on multiple R&D projects.
 Nearly 2 years at Huawei Canada with Data Engine team, lead design, architecture, and delivery of key benchmarks.
 With 20 years of core experience with IBM and Platform Computing."

 [[item]]
     title = "Karmveer Singh"